coderilla-software/.github/profile/README.md

 ## 🚀 Our Flagship Product

 ### [✨ Scribe Spark](https://scribe-spark.com)
-Your all-in-one platform for AI-powered **content creation, planning & publishing** across Instagram, Facebook, LinkedIn, and more.
+Your all-in-one platform for AI-powered **content creation, planning & publishing** across Instagram, Facebook, LinkedIn and more.

 🧠 Generate high-quality posts with the help of AI
-📅 Plan, schedule, and automate publishing
+📅 Plan, schedule and automate publishing
 🎨 Create visuals and captions effortlessly
 💬 Manage your social media messages in one inbox